pkp/pkp-docs/admin-guide/en/troubleshooting.md

 * you are using the first option but your magic.mime file does not include enough information on the filetype you are attempting to identify;
 * your server configuration does not support the first two options;
-* you do not have sufficient permissions to run an external tool as in the third
+* you do not have sufficient permissions to run an external tool as in the third option.

 Additionally, you may be encountering problems due to malformed files.
 If you are having trouble having your HTML files recognized, you may want to run them through [HTML-Tidy](http://www.w3.org/People/Raggett/tidy/) or otherwise ensure that they are valid HTML.
 HTML files created by word processors in particular may have a hard time being recognized as HTML.